SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Transcode_using_Intel®_Media_SDK.md

 ``` cpp
     mfxEncParams.mfx.CodecId = MFX_CODEC_HEVC;
 ```
- - HEVC support is provided as a plugin to the Intel(R) Media SDK which needs to be manually loaded at runtime.
+ - HEVC support is provided as a plugin to the Intel® Media SDK which needs to be manually loaded at runtime.
 Add the following code to load the HEVC plugin after the code to populate the encoder parameters.
 ``` cpp
     // Load the HEVC plugin
     mfxPluginUID codecUID;